 This song has the distinction of being the very first #1 hit on the American Top 40

 syndicated radio program.
 The show, hosted by Casey Kasem, became popular on AM radio throughout the world until its decline in the mid-1990s.
 This beat out The Beatles' "The Long and Winding Road

-" (their last hit record before the final breakup) and Elvis Presley's "The Wonder of You" for top chart honors in early August, 1970. (thanks, Charles - Charlotte, NC, for above 2)
+" (their last hit record before the final breakup) and Elvis Presley's "The Wonder of You" for top chart honors in early August 1970.

-Cory Wells was the Three Dog Night band member who pushed to record this.
-He was a big fan of the song and played it with his previous band. (thanks, Bertrand - Paris, France)
+Cory Wells, who sang lead on this track, was the Three Dog Night band member who pushed to record it.
+He was a big fan of the song and played it with his previous band.

 Wilson Pickett's 1972 cover made #99 in the US.